 The brewery had already installed a canning line at its Margaret River home and started sending Draught (formerly Kolsch) and Small Ale into the world; with this second facility up and running, Colonial tap heads began appearing with greater frequency across the East Coast too.
 Since taking over the eye-catching old warehouse, new tanks have been added alongside a much larger and faster canning line meaning, well, meaning more of everything beer wise.

-The brewery in Port Melbourne comes in three parts: a space filled with old sofas sat underneath classic photos of AC/DC, 70s boozers and holidaymakers at the beach; one filled with benches and tables alongside a cinema screen of sorts amid a giant mural created during an event by Ian Mutch, the man behind their Small Ale artwork; and the area around the bar.
+The brewery in Port Melbourne comes in three parts: a space filled with old sofas sat underneath classic photos of AC/DC, 70s boozers and holidaymakers at the beach; one filled with benches and tables alongside a cinema screen of sorts; and the area around the bar looking into the working brewery.

-Usually, it's open from Thursday to Saturday although, with a capacity of 400 and plenty of space for entertainment and food trucks, it regularly hosts events and functions too.
+Usually, the bar and kitchen are open from Thursday to Sunday although, with a capacity of 400 and plenty of space for entertainment, it regularly hosts events and functions too.
 For those that call in, the view of the beamed ceilings, rows of tanks and stacks of tinnies is rather different to the farmland surrounding Colonial's original home.
 But, as the brewery accelerates its plans to become one of Australia's major craft players, it's this venue that will be its engine room.

 Some photos copyright Simon Shiff